mautic/user-documentation/docs/set_up/variables.rst

 Preference Center Landing Page tokens
 *************************************

-See :ref:`customizing preference center<Customize preference center>` for more information.
+See :ref:`customizing preference center<Customizing the preference center>` for more information.

 .. list-table::
    :widths: 100 100